 Upload the software¶

-Click on the upload button near the top left.
-If is a circle with a right arrow next to the compile button that looks like a check mark.
+Click on the Upload button near the top left.
+It is a circle with a right arrow, next to the compile button that looks like a check mark.

 Figure 7 - Upload the CS Software to the Arduino